ht44/rebound/README.md

 ![Gif](./images/ball.gif?raw=true)

-This is the entire applciation:
+This is the entire front-end script:

 ```javascript
 'use strict';